idealparable/BibleQ/DidLazarusWriteJohn.md

 And I think we can see where and why John likely started to place personal importance on the word "love" as reflected throughout his writing style in both the gospel and his epistles -- even in his very report of the messengers about Lazarus.

-This is the mark of John's authorship and identity as the disciple Jesus loved (DiLoved)!
+This is the mark of John's authorship and identity as the disciple Jesus loved (DiscipleLoved)!

-One of Jesus' statements in John's version of the chapter where the DiLoved phrase is first used looks like it's the reason this was impressed on John -- note, right after Peter asked him (if it's him) to ask Jesus who was the betrayer; that would psychologically "wake John up" to pay even closer attention to everything surrounding this event than even anyone else:
+One of Jesus' statements in John's version of the chapter where the DiscipleLoved phrase is first used looks like it's the reason this was impressed on John -- note, right after Peter asked him (if it's him) to ask Jesus who was the betrayer; that would psychologically "wake John up" to pay even closer attention to everything surrounding this event than even anyone else:

 **John 13:**